ZeyiQian/ZeyiQian/README.md

 - 👋 Hi, this is Zeyi Qian, a PhD candidate in Economics at Clark University.
-- 🌱 Interested in Urban Economics, International Trade and History.
+- 🌱 Interested in Urban Economics, International Trade and Development Economics.
 - ✨ [Linkin](https://www.linkedin.com/in/zeyi-qian-b04288208)
 - 💞️ Email: ZeQian@clarku.edu